joedilloncpa/bitwave-uncategorized-extractor/README.md

 - The **Wallet column** is automatically populated using a built-in lookup table with 280+ wallet IDs and names
 - The **walletId column** is used for matching but is removed from the final output
+- **Transaction filtering**: Only transactions with at least one row having absolute USD Value ≥ $3,000 are included (all rows for qualifying transactions are kept)
 - Blank rows are inserted between different Transaction IDs for easier reading
-- WITHDRAW and SELL operations are automatically converted to negative values
+- WITHDRAW, SELL, and FEE operations are automatically converted to negative values
 - FEE operations merge fee data into the main transaction columns

 ## Troubleshooting